* Fed’s “QE4” spurs broad dollar weakness

-U.S. shares ended flat while long-dated U.S. bond prices fell, with 30-year bond yield hitting a five-week high.
+U.S. shares ended flat, having erased earlier gains, while long-dated U.S. bond prices fell, with 30-year bond yield hitting a five-week high.

-As the dollar wilted, the euro hit one-week high of $1.3098 on Wednesday and last stood at $1.3061, little changed on the day, and not far from seven-week high of $1.3127 hit last week.
+As the dollar wilted, the euro hit one-week high of $1.3098 on Wednesday and last stood at $1.3067, little changed on the day.

-The euro had additional support after former Italian prime minister Silvio Berlusconi, who roiled the nation last week by abruptly withdrawing support for Prime Minister Mario Monri’s technocrat government, offered to stand back and suggests Monti could become centre-right’s candidate.
+The euro had additional support after former Italian prime minister Silvio Berlusconi, who roiled the nation last week by abruptly withdrawing support for Prime Minister Mario Monti’s technocrat government, offered to stand back and suggested Monti could become the centre-right’s candidate.